danicc/podcast-platzi/README.md

 # Podcast App - Learning Next.js

 This is an application to learn the basics of Next.js framework.
-This project have been done following the Next.js Platzi course.
+This project have been done following the Next.js Platzi course [Live Deom](https://podcast-platzi-qksmzllkra.now.sh/).

 ## Requirements